sandialabs/STACS/README.md

 # STACS

+## Simulation Tool for Asynchronous Cortical Streams

 As a framework for embodiment and external feedback in simulated neural networks, STACS is composed of two main components.
-First is the neural network [simulator](https://github.com/fywang/stacs/docs/simulator.md) developed using the [Charm++ parallel programming framework](http://charmplusplus.org/).
-Second is the [interface](https://github.com/fywang/stacs/docs/interface.md) of this simulator to external devices using the [YARP protocol](http://www.yarp.it/).
+First is the neural network [simulator](/docs/simulator.md) developed using the [Charm++ parallel programming framework](http://charmplusplus.org/).
+Second is the [interface](/docs/interface.md) of this simulator to external devices using the [YARP protocol](http://www.yarp.it/).
 Although these two components interact, neural network simulation may proceed standalone when no external feedback is needed.
+Additional documentation in [docs](/docs/)

 ## Charm++